mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Bringing it all together

-Once we have generated a trajectory we can optimize the policy using the rewards and actions stored in the trajectory.
-The optimization process is the same as in the "Hello, World!" example, but now we will be optimizing over multiple actions and rewards.
+Now that we have all the pieces in place, we can optimize the policy to maximize the probability of the robot reaching the target.
+Below is a live example of how the policy parameters are optimized over time.
+The plot shows the average reward of the robot over 10 epochs.
+The robot's policy parameters are initialized with a bad policy, and then optimized using the policy gradient method.

 <canvas id="policy_gradient_ex2"></canvas>
-Average Reward per 100 Epochs
+Average Reward per 10 Epochs
 <canvas id="policy_gradient_ex2_reward"></canvas>
 <script>
 let t = 0;